 NASA engineers at Stennis Space Center may conduct a brief hot-fire test of the first J-2X development upper-stage rocket engine next week, after installing it in historic Test Stand A2 at the Mississippi facility on June 11.
 “We’re going to drop propellants on the engine and make sure that we get expected chill-down procedures,” says Mike Kynard, J-2X project manager at Marshall Space Flight Center.
 “We’ll make sure the pumps are properly conditioned and things like that, and we’re ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "First J-2X Hot-Fire Test Could Come Next Week".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "First J-2X Hot-Fire Test Could Come Next Week".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.